5 Tips For Success For Women in Business

 Sravya has implemented her new-found communication skills in her professional role.
 She’s also learned the importance of speaking up and asking for what she wants—for example, training in a specific area—as well as taking credit for her achievements.

 “If we want to build truly disruptive businesses, then we need more women and diverse people making venture capital decisions”

 04 Recognize your worth as a woman in business

 A crucial piece of advice for women in business is knowing your worth and recognizing what you bring to the work environment.

 On the HHL MBA, during modules like organizational behavior, and strategic management and human resources management, you’ll learn the benefits of gender diversity in group dynamics and how multiple perspectives generate stimulating discussions.
 These modules prepared Binh for working in venture capital, a traditionally male-dominated industry.
 She’s learned how diversity in the workforce breeds creativity, which helps with problem-solving.
 Gender diversity is also integral to serving a diverse customer base: venture capital is exemplary of this.
 Women make up only 12% of venture capitalists—a troubling statistic since female investors are more likely to fund other women’s startups.
 In December 2020, there was a 27% decrease in venture funding to female-founded startups globally, compared to the same time in 2019.

 As a result, female business leaders must embrace their value in organizations.
 “Women should be proud to stand out and bring a different perspective to the table instead of trying to blend in,” says Sravya.

-5. Choose an MBA which supports women in business
+05 Choose an MBA that supports women in business

 For Sravya, attending a business school that champions gender equality factored high on her agenda.
 HHL’s Women in Business Scholarship, which Sravya received, highlights HHL’s commitment to gender diversity by leveling the playing field between men and women.